Shiro1214/Shiro1214.github.io/index.markdown

                 <h4>Responsibilities</h4>
                 <ul>
                     <li>Work 70-80 hour weeks for 22 months while following closely established guidelines and policies.</li>
-                    <li>Trained more than 15-25 individuals monthly on performance skills, tracking goals and confirming outcomes while increasing productivity each month.</li>
+                    <li>Trained more than 10-15 individuals monthly on performance skills, tracking goals and confirming outcomes while increasing productivity each month.</li>
                     <li>Planned, organized, and taught weekly workshops on goal setting, relationship building, and leadership skills.</li>
                     <li>Organized and submitted effective Weekly reports to a direct supervisor and concise monthly reports to an executive.
 These reports were directly used to effectively make strategic decisions for the organization.</li>
-                    <li>Self-taught a foreign language through independent study</li>
+                    <li>Self-taught English and Vietnamese languages through independent study.</li>
-                    <li>Completed more than 10+ community service hours per week.</li>
+                    <li>Completed more than 5 community service hours per week.</li>
+                    <li>Engaged with over 20 individuals daily, both in-person and through social media platforms, to initiate conversations, capture contact information, and schedule follow-up meetings to present and promote product offerings.</li>
                 </ul>
             </div>
         </div>